We can help you manage your mental health with care and compassion.

 Fees may apply.
 Free service for low and medium income earners.

 NDIS Service: Fees apply and are based on NDIS Price Guide.

 Our services are available to people aged 18 years and over, residing and/or working in the cities of Hume and Whittlesea.

 NDIS clients: must have counselling, psychology or social work hours in their NDIS plan.
 Fees apply and are based on NDIS Price Guide.

 Family violence counselling for women: available to women experiencing family violence and is funded by Women’s Health in the North supporting by Victorian Department of Health.

 To book call 1300 234 263 (select option 4) or fill in the contact us form below.
 Interpreters are available.

 Referral information for Health Professionals can be found here.

-This service is available at DPV Health – Epping, Mill Park, Broadmeadows, Whittlesea.
+This service is available at DPV Health – Epping, Mill Park, Broadmeadows and Whittlesea.
 See location map below.

 Do you need support during the holiday period?